How does Oracle handle bounced email messages?

 Sender block - An email was blocked due to the sender's reputation.
 This means that the sender has not developed a trusted relationship with the recipient provider.

 General block - An email was blocked for a reason that could not be determined.

 When techmail encounters a block error, it logs the error in the database but does not attempt to resend the message, nor does it invalidate the contact email address.

 For additional information, refer to the 'Email bounce handling' section in online documentation for the version your site is currently running.
-To access Oracle Service Cloud manuals and documentation online, refer to the Documentation for Oracle Service Cloud Products.
+To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.